jdeguire/pic32clang_docs/source/using_device_features.md

 for an interrupt, use `NVIC_ClearPendingIRQ(IRQn_Type irq)`.
 You normally do NOT need to do this in your handler, but it is good practice to clear the pending flag when you are first setting up an interrupt so that you do not unexpectedly enter your handler.
 Finally, to set the priority level for your interrupt, use `NVIC_SetPriority(IRQn_Type irq, uint32_t prio)`.
-For ARM devices, *lower* numbers mean *higher* priority, so 0 is the highest priority you can use.
+For Cortex-M devices, *lower* numbers mean *higher* priority, so 0 is the highest priority you can use.
 The lowest priority is configurable by whoever made your device.
 The device-specific headers have the `__NVIC_PRIO_BITS` macro to tell you how many bits the priority can use.
 For example, if `__NVIC_PRIO_BITS` is 3 then the lowest priority level is 7.

 Here is an example of setting up the NVIC for your interrupt.
 Suppose you want to configure an interrupt for receiving UART data on SERCOM4.
 After some digging in the datasheet for your device and the device